Student-Faculty Collaborative Research Guide

 "Research" implies any in-depth scholarly or creative project in which a student engages in the scholarly work of the discipline with a goal of creating new knowledge or perspectives.
 Watch this short video about UWEC undergraduate-raculty research.
 Every research project has the following basic steps:

-- Ask a question, or pose a problem or envision a creative work
+- Ask a question, pose a problem, or envision a creative work

 - Research how others have approached a similar problem, and develop your process